M0-Amine/songs_recommendation_system/README.md

-This is a dataset of top 50 Spotify music from 2010 to 2019.
-Originally published at [Kaggle:Top Spotify songs from 2010-2019 - BY YEAR](https://www.kaggle.com/leonardopena/top-spotify-songs-from-20102019-by-year) which is scraped from [Spotify: Organize your music](http://organizeyourmusic.playlistmachinery.com/)

-After cleaning the data, it contains 14 columns and 603 rows of data.

-The type of attributes:
+# Content-Based Song Recommendation System

+This project is a content-based song recommendation system implemented using k-nearest neighbors (KNN) algorithm in Python.
+The system recommends songs to users based on the similarity of their features such as genre, artist, energy, loudness, valence, popularity, etc.

+# Dataset

+The dataset used for this project is stored in JSON format and contains information about songs.
+Each song entry includes the following features:

-  'title' is categorical.
+    'Title' is categorical.
-  'artist' is categorical.
+    'Artist' is categorical.
-  'genre of the track' is categorical.
+    'Genre of the track' is categorical.
-  'year' is quantitative.
+    'Year' is quantitative.
-  'Beats per minute' is quantitative.
+    'BeatsPerMinute' is quantitative.
-  'energy' is quantitative.
+    'Energy' is quantitative.
     'Danceability' is quantitative.
     'Loudness/dB' is quantitative.
     'Liveness' is quantitative.
     'Valence' is quantitative.
     'Length' is quantitative.
     'Acousticness' is quantitative.
     'Speechiness' is quantitative.
     'Popularity' is quantitative.

-Questions and tasks related to the dataset:
-  1. Is there any important characteristics (eg:Beats per minute) that make them top 50 songs in the year?
-  2. What is the most popular music genre in these years and is there any trend for the popularity?
+# Results
+The final outcome of the system is a stack or playlist that contains all the newly suggested songs determined by the K- Nearest Neighbors algorithm. ideally, the system will make whole playlists for the user based on his listening history, and potentially introduce new tracks from genres that the user may not typically explore.

+# Documentation
+Additional documentation and explanations about the project can be found in the 'docs' directory.
+It includes a detailed explanation of the algorithm, the dataset format, and other relevant information.

+# Collaborators
+Collaboratively developed by Mohamed Amine SALIMI (M0-Amine) and Khaoula JELLAL, this project serves as an assignment for the 'Algorithmique II' course in the first year at UM6P-CS School Of Computer Science.

+# Results
+The final outcome of the system is a stack or playlist that contains all the newly suggested songs determined by the K- Nearest Neighbors algorithm. ideally, the system will make whole playlists for the user based on his listening history, and potentially introduce new tracks from genres that the user may not typically explore.